humberto-ortiz/megaprobe-lab/content/kevinlega.md

 ## Weekly Update:

+### Week 12 (4-28/October):
+- Writing the technical report...
+- Going to present Mutual paper
+- More technical report...

 ### Week 11 (17-21/October):
 - Was able to run multiples spacegraphcats scripts.
 - Modified a few scripts in spacegraphcats to see which works best.